Modern Slavery and Human Trafficking Statement

 ECL acknowledges its responsibilities in relation to tackling modern slavery and commits to complying with the provisions in the Modern Slavery Act 2015.
 ECL understands that this requires an ongoing review of both its internal practices in relation to its labour force and, additionally its supply chains.

-ECL does not enter into business with any organisation, in the United Kingdom or abroad, which knowingly supports or is found to involve itself in slavery, servitude and forced or compulsory labour.
+ECL does not do business with any organisation, in the UK or elsewhere, that knowingly supports or engages in slavery, servitude, or forced labour.

 No labour provided by ECL in the pursuance of the provision of its own services is obtained by means of slavery or human trafficking.
 ECL strictly adheres to the minimum standards in relation to its responsibilities under relevant employment legislation in the UK, and in many cases exceeds those minimums in relation to its employees.